 This post brought to you by Walmart.
 All opinions are 100% mine.

+This classic cheesy potato casserole recipe might just become a new holiday tradition in your family.
 My side of the family is very specific about what foods are eaten at holiday meals.
 Thanksgiving must include my cousin Mollie’s butter-basted turkey, mashed potatoes, green bean casserole, and cranberry sauce shaped like the can.
 The Easter meal must include ham, my Aunt Deb’s mandarin orange salad, and cheesy potatoes.
-For Christmas each family member makes a food that is traditional to a certain country, which is decided upon ahead of time.
+For Christmas, each family member makes a food that is traditional to a certain country, which is decided upon ahead of time.
 Each year is a new country; this past Christmas was Italy (yum!).
 These are the rules and they are mandatory.

 I have never made the cheesy potatoes before.
 I generally steer away from volunteering for core holiday food because the stress of ruining the meal with a messed up recipe is too great.
 It’s an imagined stress, but it FEELS real.
-Usually I choose to make a fancy dessert or an auxillary salad.
-Last year, I faced my fear of the main menu items and took on the responsibilty of making green bean casserole for Thanksgiving.
+Usually, I choose to make a fancy dessert or an auxiliary salad.
+Last year, I faced my fear of the main menu items and took on the responsibility of making green bean casserole for Thanksgiving.